Chinmay-395/Tic-Tack-Toe/README.md

         & ComponentWillMount
     - useEffect is a method just like the useState Hook; this useEffect method run everytime the component renders.

+### useContext Hook
+    - This is an extension of react-Context-API.
+        - [ContextAPI briefly explained]
+            - Consider a react application which has many components you want to use the props used at the very root component at subsequent child component; for that you would have push that props in every child component in between the root and the "required child component".
+            - ContextAPI provides a way to pass data thorugh the component tree without having to pass props down manually at every level
+            - [Working of ContextAPI]
+                1) Create the context (in the root component) using createConext method [wherein the value of props resides]
+                2) Provide this context with a value and the provider must wrap the children component for value to be available
+                3) The "required child component" will use the context value using context-consumer.
+                4) For multiple values you must nest the requried chilren component within the context-providers.
+                    [and consuming the same becomes very difficult]

+        - React useContext hook makes the consumption of the context simpler.
+        - [Working]
+            1) Create the context (in the root component) using createConext method
+            2) Provide the context value at a high-level in the context tree using the "Provider" method inside "CreateContext" method
+            3) import the useContext hook & import the necessary context-provider from higher-level component in the tree
+            4) pass in the context-provider in the useContext method and set the useContext hook to a variable.

+### useReducer Hook
+    -